JoonHyeok-hozy-Kim/ai_paper_study/text_books/ml_tom_mitchell/ch10/02/note.md

       - They are illustrating a recursive function structure.
 - cf.)
   - First-order rules are much more expressive than propositional rules.
+  - More definitions and properties are covered in [Ch 10.4](../04/note.md#104-learning-first-order-rules).

 <br><br>